maulik1985-sys/-AI-Powered-Payment-Orchestration-Agent/README.md

 # -AI-Powered-Payment-Orchestration-Agent
-An intelligent payment routing system that uses AI to understand natural language payment requests and automatically routes them to the optimal payment provider (Stripe, UPI, or Open Banking).
+An intelligent payment routing system that uses AI to understand natural language payment requests and automatically routes them to the optimal payment provider (Stripe, UPI, or Open Banking & Circle ).
 ## 📋 Table of Contents

 - [Problem Statement](#-problem-statement)